StratusLab/registration/openldap/tar/src/main/resources/share/README.md

 certificate must not be encrpyted.*

 The package contains a support script for generating a test certificate.
-This will be a self-signed certificate that will serve as both the server's certificate and the "certificate authority".
+This will generate both a "CA" certificate and a certificate/key for the server.
 A proper certificate signed by an external certificate authority should be used for production.
 Run the following command to generate the test certificates.

     /usr/share/stratuslab/registration-openldap/scripts/generate-self-signed-certificate.sh

 This will generate three files: cacrt.pem, servercrt.pem, and serverkey.pem.
-Verify that the serverkey.pem file is readable only by the user running the slapd daemon (ldap:ldap usually).

 Move these files (or the files from your real certificate) into the correct
 places:

     $ cp cacrt.pem /etc/openldap/cacerts/
     $ cp serverkey.pem /etc/openldap/
     $ cp servercrt.pem /etc/openldap/

+Verify that the serverkey.pem file is readable by the user running the slapd daemon (ldap:ldap usually).

 Modify the server's configuration to use these files with the following
 command: